alefore/weblog/ten-years-of-edge.md

 ## Fix Bug Categories

 If you identify a bug,
-avoid the temptation to just fix it and move on.
+resist the temptation to just fix it and move on.
 Instead, **fix the underlying issue that enabled the bug to exist**.
 The specific instance of the bug should just happen to disappear, due to the underlying fix.